vladutmitroi/movie-listings/README.md

 Update `key` inside `/src/App.js` with your TMDb API key

 Run `npm start` to start in development mode and run the project

+The project is also hosted on github pages : https://vladutmitroi.github.io/movie-listings